Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites

 \ARTICLEAUTHORS{Yifu Ding, Ruicheng Ao, Pablo Duenas-Martinez, Thomas Magnanti}

-\ABSTRACT{Many industrial sites rely on diesel-powered light-duty trucks to transport workers and small-scale facilities, which has resulted in a significant amount of greenhouse emissions (GHGs).
-To address this, we developed a two-stage robust charging infrastructure planning model for electrifying light-duty trucks at industrial sites.
-The model is formulated as a mixed-integer linear programming (MILP) that optimizes the charging infrastructure, selected from multiple charger types and potential locations, and determines opportunity charging schedules for each truck based on the chosen infrastructure.
-Given the strict stopping points and schedules at industrial sites, we introduced a scheduling-with-abandonment problem, where trucks forgo charging if their waiting times exceed a maximum threshold.
-We also further incorporated the impacts of overnight charging and range anxiety on drivers' waiting and abandonment behaviors.
-To represent stochastic, heterogeneous parking durations of trucks, we constructed a decision-dependent robust uncertainty set in which parking time variability flexibly depends on drivers' charging choices.
-We applied the model in a case study of an open-pit mining site, which plans charger installations in eight zones and schedules a fleet of around 200 trucks.
-By decomposing the problem into monthly subproblems and using heuristic approaches, for the whole-year dataset, the model achieves an optimality gap of less than 0.1\% within a reasonable computation time under diverse uncertainty scenarios. }
+\ABSTRACT{Many industrial sites and digital logistics platforms rely on diesel-powered light-duty trucks to transport workers and small-scale facilities, which results in a significant amount of greenhouse gas emissions (GHGs).
+To address this, we develop a robust model for planning charging infrastructure to electrify light-duty trucks at industrial sites.
+The model is formulated as a mixed-integer linear program (MILP) that optimizes the charging infrastructure selection (across multiple charger types and locations) and determines charging schedules for each truck based on the selected infrastructure.
+Given the strict stop times and schedules at industrial sites, we introduce a scheduling-with-abandonment problem in which trucks forgo charging if their waiting time exceeds a maximum threshold.
+We further incorporate the impacts of overnight charging and range anxiety on drivers' waiting and abandonment behaviors.
+To model stochastic, heterogeneous parking durations, we classified trucks using machine learning (ML) methods based on contextual and time-location features.
+We then constructed decision-dependent, feature-driven robust uncertainty sets in which parking-time variability varies flexibly with drivers' charging choices.
+These feature-driven sets are applied to two robust optimization formulations with decision-dependent uncertainty (RO-DDU), resulting in distinct outcomes and managerial implications.
+We conduct a case study at an open-pit mining site to plan charger installations across eight charging zones, serving approximately 200 trucks.
+By decomposing the problem into a short rolling horizon or using a heuristic approach for the full-year or representative-day dataset, the model achieves an optimality gap of less than 0.1\% under diverse uncertainty scenarios. \\